Aviation Safety Database Saves Considerable Resources

 - Accountable executives will need regular assurance the SMS is performing as designed.

 The final point is worth stressing.
 For every SMS, the accountable executive is responsible for a fully functioning SMS.
 The SMS is not just for a particular department or division, like flight ops or maintenance.
 The accountable executive needs to ensure the SMS is performing in all areas of the organization.
-In order to regularly monitor SMS performance, an SMS database is the correct technology.
+An SMS database is the correct technology for regularly monitoring SMS performance.

 Are you still using spreadsheets or point solutions?
 A low-cost, commercially available SMS database solution takes away your pain.
 Accountable executives can be assured that their SMS is managed using industry-accepted workflows.
 Remove auditing fear with a best-in-class SMS database.